 - B2B Northside Networking (Quarterly lunch meetings)

-- RPBA sponsors many other events, including Glenwood Avenue Arts Fest, Artists of the Wall and other community events.
-These events build community by bringing together residents, visitors and our businesses.
+- RPBA sponsors many community events, including Glenwood Avenue Arts Fest, Artists of the Wall and more.